seangpachareonsub/honne/README.md

 #### Explore page

 The explore page of the application utilises React Map GL and features the locations of nearby users.
-The purpose of this page was to allow users to gauge their surroundings and answer questions if there were users around.
+The purpose of this page was to allow users to gauge their surroundings and encourage them answer questions if there were users around.

-The `viewport` state initialises the map once the component mounts and focuses on the map on the current user's location using their longitude and latitude.
+The `viewport` state initialises the map once the component mounts and focuses the map on the current user's location using their longitude and latitude.

 ``` js
  const [viewport, setViewport] = useState({